Frequently Asked Questions

 Important: Clicking the "Cancel & return to merchant" link will not supply your account details to Comicad.

-HINT: If, when you click the button at Comicad you end up on a blank page, clean the Paypal cookies stored on your browser.
+HINT: If ever you click the button at Comicad, and you end up on a blank page, clean your internet browser / Paypal cookies, and try again.

 There might exist a problem with your Paypal account or the used funding source (Paypal balance, credit card, bank...).
 Possible solutions: